 Yes, “Valhalla” really is like if “Skyrim” and “God of War” had a baby- an axe-wielding, mead-obsessed baby who’s going through a serious HISTORY’s “Vikings” phase.
 “You’re not my REAL shield maiden,” an angsty Eivor Wolf-Kissed yells when being sent back to the longhouse for not properly cleaving an enemy’s head in two.
 [I’m kidding- that moment totally doesn’t happen.
 So far.]

 With several different levels of gameplay, difficulty and adult toggles (blood, dismemberment, and nudity)- this is sort of a chose your own Viking adventure game.
 That’s not even bringing into account the option of playing the entire game (after the flashback opening) as either a male or female Eivor, OR, letting the Animus choose which gender on a case-by-case memory basis.
 Oh, there’s also a slew of customizations for your character from the get go, including hair cut and color, and tattoos.
+And with a ton of achievements you can get from you just playing the game, you’re definitely not going to run out of things to do.
+Visit Avid Achievers to help grab all those trophies.

 The “God of War” comparison mostly comes from the familiar game mechanics of using an axe (or whatever equipped weapon you happen to have) to smash clusters of glowing rocks strategically placed around in order to harvest ore.
 Obviously, there’s also the numerous similarities of binding various runes to your gear in order to buff stats and whatnot.